jbremer/cuckoo-salt/README.md

 * `cuckoo.start`: start Cuckoo.
 * `cuckoo.stop`: stop Cuckoo.

+Don't forget to pass along the `-t 3600` parameter when `state.apply`'ing `cuckoo.vms` as this operation may take more than 10 minutes.

 Maintenance methods:
 * `cuckoo.community`: fetch the latest Community release.
 * `cuckoo.install`: install Cuckoo.